sseyler0119/Python-Live-Project/README.md

 - [Scrape Recipes](#scrape-recipes)
 - [Other](#other)

-## Story 1: Create the Basic App
+## Create the Basic App
 - Create the basic Django App and register in main project settings.py
 - Create the base, home, and navbar templates
 - Create functions to render all templates in views.py
 - Register all urls
-- Apply basic styling to base and homepage templates
+- Apply basic styling to base and homepage templates using Bootstrap and CSS

 ## Create Recipes
 ![Add Recipe](https://github.com/sseyler0119/Python-Live-Project/blob/main/img/Add%20Recipe%201.gif)
-## Story 2: Create the Collection Model
 - Create Recipe model with all applicable categories
 - Create a model form that includes all applicable inputs required from user
 - Create Add Recipe Template and register url
 - Add views function to render the create page that utilizes the model form to save item to database
-- Add basic styling to template
+- Add basic styling to template using Bootstrap, CSS, and Crispy Forms
 ### Code
 - [Template](https://github.com/sseyler0119/Python-Live-Project/blob/main/templates/Desserts/desserts_add_recipe.html)
 - [Form](https://github.com/sseyler0119/Python-Live-Project/blob/main/forms.py)